marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 markdown files and transpose them to html.

 That worked fine for about 20 to 30 markdown files.
-After that, the process of converting files to html started deteriorate.
+After that, the process of converting files to html started to deteriorate.
 Pandoc is written in Haskell, and it is not known for being fast at parsing large volumes of files.

+Upgrading the script so that only new markdown files or changed ones are marked for recompilation would involve too much wizardry to make it nice and robust.
+I didn't want to do that.
+Especially given that I know that parsing hundreds or even thousands of small files should be doable in single-digit seconds.
+The problem was that Pandoc slowed everything down.

 More over, the whole Pandoc ecosystem requires **a lot of** of dependencies.
 227 dependencies and over 400MB of installed size to be exact: